janelim0414/secure-whistleblower-platform/README.md

 This Python file implements a simplified peer-to-peer (P2P) blockchain network using TCP sockets for communication.
 The nodes in the network carry out the following functionality:

-new node:
+New node:
-- new node signals tracker by sending its ip address
+- signals tracker by sending its ip address
-- new node creates TCP connections with node information received from tracker node
+- creates TCP connections with node information received from tracker node
-- new node receives longest chain from peers upon joining
+- receives longest chain from peers upon joining

-peer nodes:
+Peer nodes:
 - each peer node periodically notifies tracker of its membership
 - maintains blockchain and send/receive blocks over TCP
 - two threads for receive() and send() -- is both a server and a client